Capp3/jobforge-ai-22/docs/migration-status.md

 - ✅ **Better reliability** (no external dependencies)
 - ✅ **Maintained functionality** (100% feature parity)

-The new architecture provides a solid foundation for future AI integration and automation features while maintaining the simplicity and performance benefits of local-only operation.
+The new architecture provides a solid foundation for our current core functionality implementation while maintaining the simplicity and performance benefits of local-only operation.
+We're now in the Enhancement Phase, actively implementing the application logic flow, LLM integration, dashboard improvements, RSS automation, and email notifications.

-**Status**: ✅ Migration Complete - Ready for Enhancement Phase
+**Status**: ✅ Migration Complete - Enhancement Phase in Progress

 ---

 **Last Updated**: December 2024
-**Project Status**: Production Ready - Local SQLite Architecture
+**Project Status**: Enhancement Phase - Implementing Core Functionality